aviz92/python-github-plus/README.md

 # Python GitHub Plus
-An enhanced Python client for GitHub that extends the functionality of the official `python-github` package, providing better error handling, merge request management, branch operations, and more.
+An enhanced Python client for GitHub that extends the functionality of the official `pygithub` package, providing better error handling, merge request management, branch operations, and more.

 ---